-There are five elements considered by the Nebraska Lottery in closing a Scratch game:
+There are several elements considered by the Nebraska Lottery in closing a Scratch game:

 The process of closing a Nebraska Lottery Scratch game takes about 30 days.